Xilinx/ROCm-air-platforms/README.md

 **Q: I am interested in this work, and would like to contribute?**

-A: Pull requests to this repository and the experimental ROCm runtime branch, [rocm-air](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air), are welcome.
+A: Pull requests to this repository and the experimental ROCm runtime branch, [rocm-5.6.x-air](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air), are welcome.
 Please don't hesitate to interact with the repository through issues as well.

+**Q: What is this release?**

-This repository and the experimental [rocm-air](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air) branch are experimental prototypes of AMD research and not official AMD products.
+This repository and the experimental [rocm-5.6.x-air](https://github.com/RadeonOpenCompute/ROCR-Runtime/tree/experimental/rocm-5.6.x-air) branch are experimental prototypes of AMD research and not official AMD products.
 Both suites of software are provided as-is with no guarantees of support of AMD or AMD Research and Advanced Development.

 **Q: What platforms does this release work on?**